A $C^1$-It\^o's formula for flows of semimartingale distributions: Introduction

 \section{Introduction}

-It\^o's formula plays a fundamental role in the stochastic calculus.
-In its classical formulation, it provides a decomposition formula for {$C^2$-functionals of semimartingales}.
-Since it was introduced, various variations of the It\^o's formula have been proposed.
-In particular, let us mention the $C^1$-It\^o's formula, which is based on the notion of weak Dirichlet process and the stochastic calculus via regularization theory that was developed in a series of work \cite{Gozzi and Russo, Russo and Vallois1, Russo and Vallois2, Russo and Vallois3}, etc. In this theory, a $C^1$-functional of a weak Dirichlet process is again a weak Dirichlet process, which can be (uniquely) decomposed as the sum of a martingale process and an orthogonal process.
+In its classical formulation, It\^o's formula provides a canonical decomposition for $C^2$-transformations of semimartingales.
+Since it was introduced, various variations have been proposed.
+In particular, the $C^1$-It\^o's formula, that was developed in the series of works \cite{Russo and Vallois1, Russo and Vallois2, Russo and Vallois3, Gozzi and Russo} using the notion of weak Dirichlet process and the stochastic calculus via regularization approach, only requires the transformation to be $C^1$.
+In this theory, a $C^1$-functional of a weak Dirichlet process is again a weak Dirichlet process, which can be (uniquely) decomposed as the sum of a martingale and an orthogonal process.

-Recently, motivated by the study of mean-field problems, involving McKean-Vlasov processes, Mean-Field Games (MFG), etc., an It\^o's formula for flows of semimartingale distributions has been introduced, see e.g. \cite{Lions, Carmona and Delarue book}.
-It is defined on the measure-valued processes, obtained as the flows of (conditional) marginal distributions of semimartingales, and provides a decomposition of $C^2$-functionals of such measure-valued processes.
-For a function defined on the space of (probability) measures on $\R^d$, a notion of differentiability has been introduced by Lions (see \cite{Pierre Cardaliaguet}), and then largely adopted by the related community.
-It is based on the idea of seeing a probability measure as a random variable, and then to use the vector structure of the space of random variables.
-As applications, the It\^o's formula (for flows of semimartingale distributions) can be used to deduce the master equation for the MFG, and the McKean-Vlasov control problems.
-However, in more concrete situations, it is usually not so easy to check the required $C^2$-differentiability of the value function defined on the space of probability measures.
+Recently, motivated by the study of mean-field problems, involving McKean-Vlasov processes, or Mean-Field Games (MFG), an It\^o's formula for flows of semimartingale distributions has been introduced, see e.g. \cite{BuckdahnLiPeng,Lions, Carmona and Delarue book} or the recent paper \cite{Fadel Touzi} and the references therein.
+It applies to transformations of measure-valued processes, obtained as the flows of (conditional) marginal distributions of semimartingales, and provides a decomposition of $C^2$-functionals of such measure-valued processes.
+In particular, it can be used to deduce the master equation for MFGs, or the Hamilton-Jacobi-Bellman (HJB) equation of McKean-Vlasov control problems.
+However, in practical situations of application, it is usually not easy to check the required $C^2$-differentiability of the value function defined on the space of probability measures.

-Our main objective in this paper is to provide a $C^1$-It\^o's formula for flows of semimartingale distributions, by using the notion of the weak Dirichlet process as in Gozzi and Russo \cite{Gozzi and Russo}.
-This requires less regularity conditions on the value function, but would be still enough in many concrete applications.
+In this paper, we provide a $C^1$-It\^o's formula for flows of semimartingale distributions, by using the notion of weak Dirichlet process as in Gozzi and Russo \cite{Gozzi and Russo}.
+This requires less regularity on the value function and turns out to be enough in many applications.
 More precisely, on a filtered probability space $(\Om, \Fc, \F =(\Fc_t)_{t \ge 0}, \P)$, let $X$ be a $\R^d$-valued continuous semimartingale with decomposition

 where $A$ is a continuous finite variation process, $\sigma^{\circ}$ is progressively measurable, and both $M$ and $M^{\circ}$ are continuous martingales.
 Let $\Gc := \sigma(M^{\circ}_t, t \ge 0)$ denote the sub-$\sigma$-field generated by $M^{\circ}$, which is usually referred to as the common noise $\sigma$-field in the mean-field literature.
 Then, one defines a process $m = (m_t)_{t \ge 0}$, taking values in the space $\Pc(\R^d)$ of probability measures on $\R^d$, by